top of page

 Willcox - Bisbee.
 100 miles

-Fresh breakfast prepared by our Inn.
-Out of town on dirt, through the Willcox Playa, along the old Southern Pacific train line and several defunct train cars.
-A bit of pavement before turning into the historic lands once defended by Apache leader Cochise.
-We pass just below the actual Apache stronghold, where Cochise resided for over 15 years.
+Enter into the historic lands once defended by Apache leader Cochise.
+We pass just below the site of the Apache stronghold, where Cochise resided for over 15 years.

-The town of Tombstone is touristic and mostly fabricated, but we do make a quick stop downtown for a coffee and to check out the 3 original buildings, one of which is the Birdcage theatre, where 16 gunfights left 140 bullet holes in its original 50 years of operation.
+The town of Tombstone is touristic, but interesting.
+We make a stop for lunch and to look around town.
+Several original buildings adorn the main street, one of which is the Birdcage theatre, where 16 gunfights left 140 bullet holes in its original 50 years of operation.

-Once refreshed, we buzz down into Bisbee, the last 10 or 15 miles being pavement.
+Once fed and refreshed, we buzz out of Tombstone on and into Bisbee, the last 10 or 15 miles paved, but quite beautiful.

 Bisbee is one of our favorite towns.
-The incredible history, topography, and architecture combined with its obscure location make this town an Oasis for the Adventure Traveler.
+The incredible history, topography, and architecture combined with its obscure location make this town an Oasis for adventure travelers, artists and interesting people.

 Lucky for us, our friend Sterling owns an Inn right in town (overflow hotel just across the street).
 We'll plan to get in early to explore.

-Dinner in the courtyard at the Jonquil Motel.
+Dinner grilled in the courtyard at the Jonquil Motel.

 Day 6